Measurement of electroweak $Z(\nu\bar{\nu})\gamma jj$ production and limits on anomalous quartic gauge couplings in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction and selection

 To suppress the beam-induced background~\cite{DAPR-2012-01}, the $z$-axis coordinate pointed to by the photon candidate is required to be less than 250~mm from the identified primary vertex.

 Jets are reconstructed from topological clusters in the calorimeters using the anti-$k_t$ algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter of $R = 0.4$ and are required to have $\pt > 20$~\GeV.
 Jets are fully calibrated using the jet energy scale derived from 13~\TeV\ data and simulation~\cite{PERF-2016-04} and corrected for pile-up effects~\cite{ATL-PHYS-PUB-2015-015}.
-To suppress jets originating from pile-up, jets with $|\eta| < 2.4$ and $20 < p_\text{T} < 60$~GeV must satisfy the `medium' identification requirement placed on the jet vertex tagger (JVT) ouput~\cite{PERF-2014-03}.
+To suppress jets originating from pile-up, jets with $|\eta| < 2.5$ and $20 < p_\text{T} < 120$~GeV must satisfy the `medium' identification requirement placed on the jet vertex tagger (JVT) output~\cite{PERF-2014-03}.
+The forward pile-up jet vertex tagger (fJVT)~\cite{PERF-2016-06}, which can be applied to jets with $2.5 < |\eta| < 4.5$ and $20 < p_\text{T} < 120$~GeV, causes marginal changes, so it is not performed.
 The selected jets are required to have $\pt > 50$~\GeV\ and $|\eta| <$~4.5.

 The missing transverse momentum $\metpt$ is computed as the negative vector sum of the transverse momenta of candidate leptons with $\pt > 7$~\GeV, photons with $\pt > 10$~\GeV, jets with $\pt > 20$~\GeV, and tracks from the primary vertex not associated with any physics objects (the `soft term')~\cite{PERF-2016-07}.
 The quantity \met is defined as the magnitude of $\metpt$ and is used as a measure of the total transverse momentum of particles not registered by the detector.
-Possible double counting of contributions from reconstructed particles is avoided by applying a signal ambiguity resolution procedure, which rejects already used signals.

-To resolve ambiguities in the object reconstruction and avoid double counting, an electron lying within a $\Delta R = 0.1$ cone around a muon, a photon lying within $\Delta R = 0.4$ of either a muon or an electron, and a selected jet without any JVT requirement lying within $\Delta R = 0.3$ of a photon, muon, or electron are removed in that order.
+Possible double counting of contributions from reconstructed particles is avoided by applying an ambiguity resolution procedure.
+The objects are removed in the following order: first, an electron lying within a $\Delta R = 0.1$ cone around a muon, then a selected jet without any JVT requirement lying within $\Delta R = 0.3$ of a photon, muon, or electron, and, finally, a photon lying within $\Delta R = 0.4$ of either a muon or an electron.